lustre-labs/lustre/pages/hints/pure-functions.md

 Throughout Lustre's documentation you may come across references to _purity_ or _pure functions_.
-Lustre makes some fundamental assumptions around purity in your programs so it's important to know what it means!
+Lustre makes some fundamental assumptions around purity in your applications so it's important to know what it means!

 ## Functions as formulas